GCSE Science

 In the GCSE system in England and Wales, science at GCSE level is studied through Biology, Chemistry and Physics.

 Double Award

-Combined Science results in two GCSEs.
+Assessment in Combined Science results in two GCSEs.
 Those with GCSEs in Combined Science can progress to A Levels in all of the three natural science subjects.
 Prior to this, around 1996, Combined Science GCSEs were available as an alternative to three separate Sciences for many exam boards.